 As a student at CSU-Pueblo you have the right to:

 Know all the types of financial assistance available to our students, including federal, state, and institutional sources.

-- Change or decline any financial aid awarded. - Appeal financial aid eligibility, including a financial aid award.
+- Change or decline any financial aid awarded. - Appeal financial aid eligibility

 As a student at CSU-Pueblo you have the responsibility to: